"What a time to be alive": Tshedi Mholo bags another qualification

-Former Malaika Star Tshedi Mholo Bags a Paralegal Practitioner Qualification From UCT
+Fans Proud of Former Malaika Star Tshedi Mholo As She Becomes a Qualified Paralegal Practitioner

-- The former Malaika group member Tshedi Mholo recently bagged another qualification
+- Fans couldn't be more proud of the former Malaika star Tshedi Mholo as she bagged another qualification

 - The singer announced on social media that she was now a qualified Paralegal Practioner from UCT